Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

+<p class="itinery">From: Banbury To: Bath Via: Oxford, The River Thames, Reading, Bath and Bristol.</p>

 <p>After some time spent at home we returned to the boat at Banbury and Tony had his course servicing the boat with an engineer from the River Canal Rescue organisation.
 We set off with plans to go on the River Thames to the Kennet and Avon Canal to Bristol.
 We managed to get to Aynho that day.</p>

 <p>A little while after setting off the next day we came across Neil walking the towpath and he brought cake!
 That evening we stopped at Thrupp and travelled to Jerico in central Oxford the next day.</p>